simonmcho/nouvly-sample/README.md

 ### User Register Validation 2
 - Using `validation` module to validate user email and password upon login
 - In `users.js`, checked for the object being returned from validation js files to see if there are any errors, then returning a `res.status` with the `errors` object

+## Aug 8, 2018 B
+### User Profile Creation
+- Created another model called `Profile.js`, using `mongoose.schema` class.
+- In `/routes/api/profile.js`, created a route for `/api/profile` that checks for profile.
+Upon initial register and login, trying to access this route will return an error of no profile since the user would not have created one yet
+- Created a post request route for `/api/profile`.
+Here we create a `profileFields` object and store the data from the request accordingly.
+- After the `profileFields` object has all the data, we look for the profile using `req.user.id`.
+- If profile exists, then we call `findAndUpdate` method from `mongoose.model()`.
+If it doesn't we call `findOne`.
+By doing the latter, we search the db for the handle.
+If the user's handle exists already, we return an error
+- If the user's handle doesn't exist, we are able to create a new `Profile` model, save the info to the db, then return the json with the created profile.
+#### TO DO: Re-do this for confirm learning!!!